m5stack/m5-docs/docs/en/core/face_kit.md

 <img src="assets/img/product_pics/core/faces_kit/qwerty.png">

-Other than 3 functional panels, this development kit comes with more stuff like a charger table.
-Mangent and POGO pin connector.
+Other than 3 functional panels, this development kit comes with more stuff like a charger table with Mangent and POGO pin connector.

 <img src="assets/img/product_pics/core/faces_kit/charger.png">